Cloudflare Docs

 1. Do one of the following actions:

-• On the pool, disable the origin.
+• On the pool, disable the endpoint.

 2. Monitor Load Balancing Analytics to make sure no requests are reaching the pool.